 Qualifications

-Students seeking accommodations based on their documented disability must self-identify through the Disability Services Office.
+Students seeking accommodations based on their documented disability must self-identify through the Accessibility Services Office.
 They must qualify for services and reasonable accommodations by making an appointment to meet with the Director and provide appropriate documentation of their disability at that time.
 Accommodations being requested must be supported by documentation.

 Visit us online for more information, contacts, hours of operation, forms and more.